Robert Krieps

 Robert Krieps (15 October 1922 – 1 August 1990) was a Luxembourgish politician.
-He served as the President of the Luxembourg Socialist Workers' Party from 1980 until 1985, as well as serving in the Luxembourgish cabinet under both Gaston Thorn and Jacques Santer.
+He was the President of the Luxembourg Socialist Workers' Party from 1980 until 1985, and served in the governments of Gaston Thorn and Jacques Santer as Minister of Justice (1974-1979; 1984-1989) and Minister of the Environment (1984-1989).

 Krieps was the son of Ernestine (Ehlinger) and Adolphe Krieps.
 He was married to Renée Ketter.
 He was the grandfather of Luxembourgish actress Vicky Krieps.

-Krieps championed abolition of the death penalty which was accomplished in 1979.
+As Minister of Justice, Krieps championed abolition of the death penalty which was accomplished in 1979.